-Tony is so enthusiastic about his every aspect of dining.
-He treats every resident, team member and guest like royalty.
-Whether he is husking corn with the residents, making ice sculptures, or creating a new menu item, Tony puts his heart and soul into every task. – Joanne Hubbard, Executive Director
+Tony treats every resident, team member and guest like royalty.
+Whether he is husking corn with the residents, making ice sculptures, or creating a new menu item, Tony is enthusiastic and puts his heart and soul into every task. – Greig O’Connor, Executive Director

 Prior to his directorship with Kensington Place, Tony held positions as Director of Dining Services in several other senior living communities.
 Tony was born in China and moved to the US when he was 6 years old with his family.
 His inspiration to cook was influenced by others around him.
 As youths, Tony and his cousin enjoyed cooking and baking on the weekends,

 leading Tony to develop fundamental skills and a strong passion for food.
 At age 16, Tony applied for a job as a server at a local senior community, and soon after took on the challenge of a cook’s position; cooking for 300 residents.
 He was only 17 years old.
 Tony met that challenge with great success.
 The experience inspired creativity, joy and confidence.
 The impact he had on the residents made him wonder whether he should consider this as a career.